gurunandan-bhat/vernarch/content/regions/south.md

 polished teak, imported earlier from Burma, surround the courtyards, specially the main one (muttaram).
 The pillars have wooden or stone bases.

-{{< figure src="/images/regions/TN, Chettinad 15.png" caption="Dining and living rooms in a Chettiar mansion, including one with clerestory windows above the upper storey passage around the space, for letting in more light." width="100%" class="essay-image" >}}
+{{< figure src="/images/regions/TN, Chettinad 15.png" caption="**Dining and living rooms in a Chettiar mansion** including one with clerestory windows above the upper storey passage around the space, for letting in more light." width="100%" class="essay-image" >}}

 {{< blockquote position="left">}}Massive columns of polished teak, imported earlier from Burma, surround the courtyards, specially the main one
 (muttaram) &hellip; traders had business establishments in Burma and South Asia but they built these lavish houses in their home towns{{< /blockquote >}} Necessary for their trading occupation, extensive storage space was made available by constructing cellars and storage rooms and adequate guest rooms.
 The dining room is a